 This is the same statement as recorded in its parallel in Matthew 23:23

-So “justice and the love of God” is equated with “justice and mercy and faithfulness”.
+So “justice and the love of God” is equated with “justice and mercy and faithfulness” by the Gospel writers.
 Somehow, mercy and faithfulness = the love of God (agape).

 Let’s start with the common term – justice.
 Justice in the Bible means more than “not unjustness”.
 It means the upholding of the rights of others and not denying those rights.
 We are commanded in the last 6 of the Ten Commandments to uphold the rights of our neighbors:

 5) Honor your father and your mother.
 Your father and mother created you and by this act retain the right of your honor.
 It’s something you give to them.
 It need not be something you feel for them.
 But you are to honor them in that you give them respect and deference and care.
 And you do this independent of your own desires and priorities.

 6) You shall not murder.
 You shall not deprive a neighbor of his life.

 7) You shall not commit adultery.
 This command is directed at persisting in love to your spouse.
 You’re not to dishonor and violate her faith in you by being unfaithful to her.
 She has a right to expect your faithfulness.
 It’s just that simple.

 8) You shall not steal.
 You do not express love for a neighbor by taking his stuff and thereby violating his rights to it.